applyfun/protect_qc/README.md

-## Quality control and imputation pipelin for PROTECT genetic data
+## Quality control and imputation pipeline for PROTECT genetic data

 Includes